the-AjK/arietta-onoff/README.md

 ## Additional Information

 arietta-onoff is based on onoff module.
-Visit [onoff](https://www.npmjs.com/package/onoff) for more informations the original module.
+Visit [onoff](https://www.npmjs.com/package/onoff) for more informations about the original module.